Here’s a reality of life: we all get stuck in a rut occasionally.

 Those moments where nothing seems to go your way, or even things are going your way, but you can’t seem to shake the funk.

-And other times, as has been the case for me recently, you’re not entirely sure why you feel that way.
+Or you’re not entirely sure why you feel that way.

 But this year, and specifically the last few months, motivation has been tough to come by.

-If you’ve been following this site for awhile, you know this isn’t anything new.
+If you’ve been following this site for a while, you know this isn’t anything new.

 Focus, follow through, discipline – they’ve all been struggles.